The Benefits of Reiki for Seniors

 The Benefits of Reiki for Seniors: Caring for Our Aging Parents and Elders

 Many seniors struggle with age-related discomforts that can significantly reduce the quality of life.
 Arthritis brings pain and stiffness to joints, injuries and surgeries can be slow to heal, and everyday life as a senior can be incredibly stressful.
-Fortunately, Reiki helps alleviate many of these discomforts associated with senior life.
+Fortunately, Reiki may help alleviate many of these discomforts associated with senior life.

 Millions of people of all ages have enjoyed the benefits of Reiki, finding relief from pain, anxiety, indigestion, and insomnia that can lessen the quality of life.
 Sadly, many seniors have missed out on the therapeutic benefits of Reiki.
 Some have not heard of the approach while others shy away because they do not fully understand or appreciate the complementary healing potential of this gentle approach.